 COMPLAINTS & APPEALS

 Complaints are made when you are not satisfied with the quality of service you have received.
 You may think we are taking too long to get something done or you are not happy with the outcome.
 You can complain about any part of the service you receive.
 We hope that most complaints can be resolved by discussing it with a staff member, however sometimes this may not be possible.
-Further information can be viewed in our Complaints Policy and Complaints Brochure
+Further information can be viewed in our Complaints and Appeals Policy and Complaints Brochure